NOAA-GSL/mpas_app/docs/sections/user_guide/build_run.rst

    ./build.sh -p <platform>

-The app is partially supported on Ursa.
-UPP is not supported on that platform.
+The app is partially supported on Ursa for the HFIP 2025 experiment configuration.

 To view all build options, run: